pragmint/open-practices/templates/new-practice.md

 <start_replace>
 ```
 Each Gaining Traction action should have its own section starting with `###` and the title (e.g., Run a Retrospective).
 Then, add a brief description (3-5 sentences) of the action, including ways the team can generate buy-in, get practical experience, or make the practice a common part of the normal routine.
+These sections might be steps someone could take to get their team to adopt the practice.
+The goal is to equip someone who wants to introduce this practice to their team as turnkey as possible.

 For the actions you list here, you may want to take inspiration from the general practices in [Learning Culture](/capabilities/learning-culture.md#supporting-practices).
 Briefly discuss how to put those general practices to use by adding specifics such as unique talking points, demonstration instructions, roundtable discussion prompts, and links to external resources.